alainkaegi/pythonorama/development_tools/pycharm.md

 When you open PyCharm, it will either open your most recent project or (if there is none) take you to the `Welcome to Python` window.
 If you close any project(s) you have open, it should take you back to `Welcome to Python`.

-From there, click on New Project to create a project.
+From there, click on `New Project` to create a project.
 Choose the name of your project (something like `algo`) and decide in which directory you'd like to store the project (typically `PycharmProjects` within your home directory).
-Make sure the Pytheon version is set.
+Make sure the Python version is set.
 If you check the `Create a welcome script` box, you'll get a simple program right away.

 ### Running a Program
 You can run the `main.py` program in any of several ways, including:
-- Right-clicking on the name of the program in the `Project` pane on the left and choosing (for example) `Run 'main'`.
+- Right-clicking on the name of the program in the `Project` pane on the left and choosing `Run 'main'`.
 - Right-clicking within the text of the program and choosing `Run 'main'`.
 - Pressing `ctrl-r`.
-- Pressing the green "play" triangle at the upper right or in the Run pane at the lower left.
+- Pressing the green "play" triangle at the upper right or in the `Run` pane at the lower left.

 ### Creating a Program
 To create a program, right-click on the name of the project and choose `New` > `Python File`.
 Give the file a name; PyCharm will add the `.py` suffix for you.